 People with IBS often report lower levels of: Bifidobacteria, Collinsella aerofaciens, Coprococcus comes, Eubacterium rectale, Faecalibacterium prausnitzii and Lactobacillus.

 Moreover, a study looking at stool samples of 60 patients and 20 healthy controls revealed major variability in the microbiota of people with different IBS subtypes (IBS-D, IBS-C, or IBS-M type)10.

 Other studies have demonstrated that therapeutically modifying the microbiota – such as through prebiotics, probiotics or fecal microbial transplantation – have been linked to improvements in IBS symptoms11,12,13.
 Taken together, it seems research really does add up, connecting the dots on a link between the microbiota and IBS.
 No wonder microbiome modification strategies are increasingly becoming an attractive option for IBS management.
 Now, a new study has found that one particular probiotic option has tremendous potential.

 Using Dead Bacteria to Modify the Microbiome for IBS Relief

-In the study, published in April 2020, researched randomised 443 people IBS to receive the either 2 capsules of the B. bifidum treatment, or placebo.
+The study, published in April 2020, researched randomised 443 people with IBS to receive either 2 capsules of the B. bifidum treatment or placebo.
 After 8 weeks, the results showed improvement in IBS-related pain, as well as overall symptom relief.
 Overall, 34% of participants who received the probiotic reported relief from stomach pain and overall IBS symptoms, compared with 19% of those taking the placebo.
-Even if there was a strong placebo effect – common in IBS studies – the probiotic treatment still did better than placebo.
+Even if there was a strong placebo effect – common in IBS studies – the probiotic treatment still did better than the placebo.